Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation5.PNG" />
 </center>

-- On the upper left corner you will see different tabs
+- On the upper left corner you will see different tabs.
+Go to "Kits".
-- go to "Kits",
 - Select the MSVC precompiled tool, you have installed on step 5.4 and want to use an on the right site click on clone
     <center>